OxalisCommunity/oxalis/doc/keystore.md

 1. `oxalis.keystore` - references the certificate used when **signing** and **sending** a message or **returning a receipt**.
 Should always reference your local keystore holding your private key and your public key and PEPPOL certificate.
 1. `oxalis.pki.version` - indicates what kind of inbound certificates will be accepted.
-Must be set to V1,T or V2.
+Must be set to V1, T or V2.
 1. `oxalis.operation.mode` - mode of operation.
 Must be set to either `TEST` or `PRODUCTION`

 ## How do I create such a keystore?